 The Pressing Need for Technology Cost Optimisation

 In today’s tough economic times, technology leaders face many challenges.
 These include economic uncertainty, more competition, and the need to be sustainable.
-Keeping a close eye on the technology budget is key, especially when money is tight.
-Being financially prudent helps your company grow, invest in new products, or start new projects.
+Keeping a close eye on the technology costs is key, especially when money is tight.
+Being financially prudent helps your company survive or grow, invest in new products, or start new projects.

 Economic Uncertainty and Intensified Digital Transformation Efforts

 Technology Leaders know that going digital is key to growing the business.
 But CEOs and CFOs want Technology Teams to do this in a financially prudent way.
 This means Technology must find ways to be fiscally responsible when investing in new digital projects or initiatives.
-With Technology constantly managing and reviewing costs and usage, companies should expect not to have to “bill shock” or unbudgeted expenditure.
+Technology Teams and leaders must constantly manage and review costs and usage.
+This should ensure companies do not have to “bill shock” or unbudgeted expenditures.

 The cloud computing market (Amazon, Google and Microsoft) is booming, expected to grow by 15.1% (CAGR) annually until 2028.
 This means cloud computing will become an even more integral part of a company’s technology stack and expenditure.
 Managing cloud infrastructure and costs well is crucial for Technology Leaders.